St Patrick's Basilica, Oamaru: Basilica

-St Patricks Basilica is an important example the work of Francis Petre.
+St Patrick's Basilica is an important example of the work of Francis Petre.
 The Basilica is an aesthetically imposing building that makes a vital contribution to the streetscape.
 It stands at the end of a long street (Usk St) leading from the Oamaru shore and ending at the great portico of the building.
 This Portico is composed of eight Corinthian columns of Oamaru stone (six in front, two behind), whose pedestals rest on elongated plinths, and a high pediment closely reflecting those of a Roman or Greek temple.
 However, the church's palladian heritage is emphasised by the front dome on each side and the great dome behind.
 The Irish character of the church's early clergy and congregation is attested to by the great statues of St Columba on the left and St Patrick on the right.
 The building's bulk, form and architectural styling are impressive.
 The interior is richly decorated, with two impressive ranges of carved limestone Corinthian columns creating colonnades along the nave, completed by the pressed zinc ceilings, wooden pews and religious sculptures.
 Light floods in from the clerestory above.
 On the ceiling plaster cornices frame the richly ornamented pressed-zinc panels.
 "The Basilica is culturally significant emphasising the importance of the Roman Catholic Church to Oamaru, and is a landmark for the town.
 The design is technically accomplished and forms a vital element in Petre's Basilican architectural ouvre and the building is among his most well known and iconic works.
 The Basilica is an important component in Oamaru's white-stone architecture, characteristic of the township, and is as well the key component of the group of buildings associated with the Catholic Church in Oamaru [(presbytery, school buildings and large convent- all located near the Basilica)] ."

 Foundation

-The inspiration and effort behind the building of St Patricks came from Father (later Monsignor) John Mackay, who became Parish Priest in Oamaru on 3 March 1890.
-He wished to build a Church that would suit the needs of his congregation and began fundraising.
-By April 1893 he was had enough money to start on the building.
+The inspiration and effort behind the building of St Patrick's came from Father (later Monsignor) John Mackay, who became Parish Priest in Oamaru on 3 March 1890.
+He wished to build a church that would suit the needs of his congregation and began fundraising.
+By April 1893 he had enough money to start on the building.
 On an earlier trip to Europe, he had seen buildings he considered would suit the needs of the Oamaru Parish and he had commissioned Francis Petre to put his observations and ideas into a practical design.
-The laying of the foundation stone coincided with the silver jubilee of ordination of Mackay, who was parish priest of Oamaru for 36 years (1890-1926) and who supervised the construction of the Basilica from its commencement in 1893 until its final completion 25 years later in 1918.
+The laying of the foundation stone coincided with the silver jubilee of ordination of Mackay, who was parish priest of Oamaru for 36 years (1890–1926) and who supervised the construction of the Basilica from its commencement in 1893 until its final completion 25 years later in 1918.
 The foundation stone was laid on Trinity Sunday 1893, by Bishop Moran of Dunedin.
 The successful tender for the construction of the church had been made by D.W.
 Woods: £3,460 exclusive of the sanctuary and dome.
 The whole building was to be of Oamaru stone, cut from the nearby quarry at Weston, Mr Joseph Kelly of Weston being the Quarry contractor.